-Type of benefits to which a worker is entitled will depend heavily on extent of injuries.
+Type of benefits to which a worker is entitled will depend heavily on the extent of injuries.

 Partial Disability Benefits.
 These benefits are available to workers who have been injured and, as a result, are limited in the amount or type of work they can perform.
 The law allows workers to collect 60 percent of wages he or she would have earned but for injury, or 60 percent of what he or she lost as a result of the accident.
 These benefits are paid weekly.

 Disfigurement and/or Loss of Function.
-These benefits are paid when a worker is disfigured or loses a loss of function of a body part.
-This could mean anything from a permanent scar on one’s face or neck to a person who has lost function of an arm, leg, eye or other body part.
+These benefits are paid when a worker is disfigured or loses function of a body part .
+This could mean anything from a permanent scar on one’s face or neck to a person who has lost function of an arm, leg, eye or other body parts.

 It’s important to note that just because workers are covered for work-related accidents, illnesses and injuries does not mean securing compensation will be a simple, straightforward process.
 That’s why it’s so critical to hire a workers’ compensation law firm in Massachusetts with proven experience.

 Reports released from the Occupational Safety and Health Administration and journalism non-profit ProPublica in 2015 revealed that since 2003, lawmakers in 33 states have passed workers’ compensation laws that reduce benefits or make it tougher for persons with certain injuries and illnesses to qualify.
 Massachusetts, however, has actually improved access to benefits by requiring housekeepers, nannies and other domestic workers made eligible.

 Meanwhile, the average premium cost to an employer for workers’ compensation insurance has declined significantly – from $3.67 per $100 worker’s wages in 1988 down to $1.17 in 2014 – a drop of $2.50.
 This debunks ongoing myths from big business lobbyists aiming to slash benefits that company costs are out-of-control.